- Hungarian chamomile

-- You are taking drugs that are substrates of Cytochrome P450 (chamomile may increase the risk of side effects of these drugs).
+- You are taking cytochrome P450 substrate drugs: Chamomile may increase the risk of side effects of these drugs.

-Premature constriction of ductus arteriosus (a small blood vessel that is very important for circulation in the developing fetus) was reported following consumption of camomile tea by the mother during pregnancy.
+- Constriction of a small blood vessel that is important for circulation in the developing fetus: Following consumption of chamomile tea by the mother during pregnancy.

-A 38-year-old Caucasian man developed an episode of severe anaphylaxis (life-threatening allergic reaction) one hour after consuming chamomile tea.
-The symptoms improved followed an emergency treatment with an intravenous antihistamine.
+- Life-threatening allergic reaction: In a 38-year-old Caucasian man, 1 hour after consuming chamomile tea.
+Symptoms improved followed emergency treatment with an intravenous antihistamine.

-A 70-year-old woman was hospitalized with multiple internal hemorrhages following use of chamomile products along with warfarin.
+- Multiple internal hemorrhages: In a 70-year-old woman following use of chamomile products along with warfarin.
 Her symptoms resolved after treatment with intravenous heparin.

 For Healthcare Professionals